Best Camping Stoves

 Q: What’s the difference between a camping stove and a backpacking stove?

-You’ll likely user both of them on your trip (spending time at the campsite and backpacking on hiking expeditions), but they are essentially two different types of stoves.
+You’ll likely use both of them on your trip (spending time at the campsite and backpacking on hiking expeditions), but they are essentially two different types of stoves.
 A camping stove is generally used to prepare a meal for a group of campers there at the campsite.
-These stoves are portable, and can be used on a camping trip, a tailgating party at a football game, or just to cook outside at home.
+These stoves are portable and can be used on a camping trip, a tailgating party at a football game, or just to cook outside at home.

 A backpacking stove can definitely be used on a camping trip, but they are not officially named “camping” stoves, probably because they’re just not big enough to cook enough food to feed the entire camping group, just an individual backpacker or a small group of backpackers.
 If, for example, you’re hiking in the cold weather, and you want a quick meal to warm you up, you could use the backpacking stove to warm a cup of hot soup quickly and easily.
-These small stoves can also be used back at the campsite as extra flames when you need them, if for instance you have too much food to cook for your camping stove to hold at one time.
+These small stoves can also be used back at the campsite as extra flames when you need them if, for instance, you have too much food to cook for your camping stove to hold at one time.

 Q: How large or small should my camping stove be?

 This depends on a lot of things, such as how many people will be on your trips, and how often you’re going to use the stove.
 There are the larger freestanding ones with lots of cooking room, multiple burning eyes, and extra accessories.
 Then, there are the more recognizable two burner camping stoves that are very portable and sometimes can have up to 30,000 BTUs.
 They usually function just fine on a flat surface or table.